graphql/graphql-spec/rfcs/SchemaCoordinates.md

 - There are **no proposed GraphQL runtime changes**
 - [Schema coordinate non-goals](#-syntax-non-goals)

+## Proposed syntax

+### `Type`

+Refers to a named type (e.g. something represented by `__Type` in GraphQL introspection).

+### `Type.attribute`

+Refers to a named attribute on the named type.
+Not all types support this.
+For object types and interface types this is a field, for input objects this would be an input field, for enums this would be an enum value, for future GraphQL types this will relate to a related concept if they have one (e.g. for the [proposed "tagged" type](https://github.com/graphql/graphql-spec/pull/733) it would refer to the "member field").

+### `Type.field(argName:)`

+Refers to a named argument on the named field of the named type.

+### `@directive`

+References the given named directive

+### `@directive(argName:)`

+References the named argument of the named directive.

 ## ✨ Worked Examples

 For example, consider the following schema: